IntersectMBO/cardano-ledger/README.md

-# Formal Models for Shelley Ledger Rules
+# Formal Models for Ledger Rules

 Formal and executable specifications for the new features to be introduced by Shelley.